silexphp/Silex/doc/providers/security.rst

 Services
 --------

-* **security.context**: The main entry point for the security provider.
+* **security**: The main entry point for the security provider.
 Use it to get the current user token.

 * **security.authentication_manager**: An instance of
   `AuthenticationProviderManager